 The York St John Experience

-- Cellular Biology and Genetics - You will study cellular and sub-cellular structures and their functions, the structure of chromosomes and genes and their replication during cell division.
+Cellular Biology - You will study cellular and sub-cellular structures and their functions, plus the structure of intra and intercellular communication networks.
 This module also includes analysis of the genetic basis of some common human diseases.

 (all 20 credit modules)